between books and cigarettes || JJK

 The humanities square is bathed in the harsh, blinding sunlight of a Tuesday afternoon, but your world has gone entirely grey.

 You are walking back from a meeting with your academic advisor, a meeting where she gently informed you that your latest essay draft lacked its usual depth, a polite way of saying you were failing to meet your potential.
-Your fingers are shoved deep into your pockets, your head low, your throat burning with the desperate craving for a cigarette.
+Your fingers are shoved deep into your pockets, your head low and your throat burning with the desperate craving for a cigarette.

-The sight hits you like a physical car crash.
-Every single word Serena had ever whispered to you: “He complains about you... he feels suffocated... he belongs with the elite” just solidifies into a concrete, absolute reality.
-Your brain goes into a catastrophic, violent overdrive of overthinking.
+The sight hits you hard.
+Every single word Serena had ever whispered to you: He complains about you... he feels suffocated... just solidifies into reality.
+Your brain goes into an overdrive of overthinking.
 You don't see a boyfriend sharing a casual academic laugh with a colleague; you see a man finding the joy, the intellect, and the compatibility that you have been starving him of for months.
 You see the inevitable future unfolding right in front of your eyes.

-A sudden, violent wave of panic claws at your throat.
+Panic claws at your throat.
 You stumble backwards, turning on your heel, and sprint away before they can look up and see you standing there like a pathetic ghost.

 And your coping mechanism escalates.

-Every night, when the clock strikes twelve, you lock yourself on the high fire escape of your building.
+Every night, when the clock strikes twelve, you lock yourself on the fire escape of your building.
 Your hands shake to the point where you can barely spark the lighter.
 You press the rolled joint to your lips and inhale deeply, the heavy, pungent smoke filling your lungs, dragging the THC into your bloodstream.
-You smoke until your eyes burn red, until your chest feels like it’s on fire, until your brain finally, mercifully goes completely numb, allowing you to slump against the cold brick wall and forget, for just an hour, that you are the worst thing to ever happen to Jeon Jungkook.
+You smoke until your eyes burn red, until your chest feels like it’s on fire, until your brain finally goes numb, allowing you to slump against the cold brick wall and forget, for just an hour, that you are the worst thing to ever happen to Jeon Jungkook.

 He is sitting on the floor of his living room, his back against the sofa, surrounded by legal briefs he hasn't read in days.
 His hair is unwashed, messy, falling into his eyes, and his crisp white shirt is wrinkled and unbuttoned.
 He looks entirely unravelled.
 The star law student, the golden boy of the university, has completely vanished, replaced by a man who looks as though he is physically starving.